2018 FFA Cup: Prize fund

 The prize fund was unchanged from the previous two years' events.

 In addition, a further $2,500 was awarded from sponsor NAB to Member Federation clubs for each goal scored by them against an A-League opposition.
 Clubs to receive these prizes were APIA Leichhardt Tigers ($7,500), Hellenic Athletic ($7,500), Avondale FC ($5,000), Rockdale City ($5,000), Bentleigh Greens ($2,500), Bonnyrigg White Eagles ($2,500) and Cairns FC ($2,500).

 Preliminary rounds

 FFA member federations teams competed in various state-based preliminary rounds to win one of 21 places in the competition proper (round of 32).
-All Australian clubs were eligible to enter the qualifying process through their respective FFA member federation, however only one team per club is permitted entry in the competition.
+All Australian clubs (other than youth teams associated with A-League franchises) were eligible to enter the qualifying process through their respective FFA member federation, however only one team per club was permitted entry in the competition.
 All nine FFA member federations took part in the tournament.

 The preliminary rounds will operate within a consistent national structure whereby club entry into the competition is staggered in each state/territory, ultimately leading to round 7 with the winning clubs from that round gaining direct entry into the round of 32.
 The first matches of the preliminary rounds began in February 2018, and the final matches of the preliminary rounds in June 2018.